-Stock split is an increase in the number of outstanding shares with a proportionally decreasing par or stated value.
+The stock split is an increase in the number of outstanding shares with a proportionally decreasing par or stated value.
+A stock split happens when a corporation increases the number of its common shares and proportionally decreases its par or stated value.

 In various circumstances, the board of directors of a corporation may wish to take steps that will alter the number of outstanding shares of stock without affecting the firm’s assets or liabilities.
 Large increases in the number of shares are accomplished through stock splits and large stock dividends, generally for the purpose of stimulating activity in the stock by reducing the trading value of each share, with the ultimate goal of increasing the total value of the shares.
 Small increases in the number of shares are accomplished through small stock dividends and apparently are distributed in order to provide stockholders with a symbolic return on their investment that does not require a cash distribution.